PipedreamHQ/docs/docs/notebook/sql/README.md

 That said, you can also send data to the _same_ SQL table from across multiple workflows if you'd like.
 If you've configured three different workflows to process data from different sources, but the schema of those data are all the same and you want to consolidate the data for analysis, **you can send data from all three workflows (or more) to the same SQL table**.
 Just add the same **Table** name in all three SQL Destinations, and the data will all end up in that table for querying.

 Finally, you'll need to add the **Payload** you want to send to the SQL Destination.
-The value you enter here can be any valid [JavaScript expression](/notebook/destinations/#payload-expressions), but typically you'll just want to add something like `$event` or `$event.body` to send all or a single property of [`$event`](/notebook/dollar-event/) to the SQL service for querying.
+The value you enter here can be any valid [JavaScript expression](/notebook/destinations/#payload-expressions) that evaluates to a JavaScript object, but typically you'll just want to add something like `$event` or `$event.body` to send all or a single property of [`$event`](/notebook/dollar-event/) to the SQL service for querying.

 By default, if you include nothing in the **Payload** field, we send the full value of [`$event`](/notebook/dollar-event/).